ThunderFly-aerospace/PX4-user_guide/en/sensor/thunderfly_tachometer.md

 TFRPM01A electronics is equipped with signaling LED that can be used to check that the probe is connected properly.
 The LED lights up when the pulse input is grounded or exposed to logical 0, so you can check the probe is working correctly just by manually spinning a rotor.

+### Multiple sensors
+For many purposes, it is advisable to have a connection and the ability to read the frequency from multiple tachometers simultaneously.
+The number of connected devices is limited by the number of addresses set of the sensor and the number of available I2C busses.
+The sensor supports two addresses, which means that two sensors (with different addresses) can be connected to 1 bus.
+The sensor replacement procedure can be found in the [sensor documentation](https://github.com/ThunderFly-aerospace/TFRPM01#ic-address-configuration) page.

 ### Hall-Effect Sensor Probe

 Hall-Effect sensors (magnetically operated) are ideal for harsh environments, where dirt, dust, and water can contact the sensed rotor.